 Leadership is influence, nothing more and nothing less.
 Everything rises and falls on leadership.
-Both of these statements are clear, simple, and true.
-When an organization or team has good results, it is because good leadership was provided.
+An organization sees GOOD results when it has GOOD leadership.
 On the other hand, poor results indicate poor leadership.

 What I have learned over the years as a student of leadership is how the qualities and skills of good leadership can most definitely be cultivated.
 And one of the key ingredients to learning and implementing successful leadership practices is the amount of self-confidence the potential leader has.

 Why is self-confidence so important?
-Simply this: to learn and implement successful leadership practices involves the process of trial and error.
+Simply this: learning and implementing successful leadership practices involves a long process of trial and error.
 Having self-confidence enables you to try something new, accept some failure, and learn from the experience.

 Those without self-confidence are very hesitant to try new approaches; they resist taking risks because they fear negative outcomes.